 When it comes to writing I’m thankful that today there is a growing number of tools around to help us with this.

-Here are two tools I’ve been using lately.
+Here are some tools I’ve been using lately.

 Boomerang is a google mail plugin which handles scheduling of emails.
 In the latest version they included a new feature which makes it relevant for this post.
 It now displays for you, as you write your email, how likely you are to receive a response.
 It looks at your email length, complexity and the number of questions you ask and grades your email.
 This is of course just a hint and not a magical guarantee but I think it helps to think twice about what you write.